WinterAxis/ESV-MD-Bible/The_Bible_esv/7_Judges/Judg_2.md

 in order to test Israel by them, whether they will take care to walk in the way of the LORD as their fathers did, or not."

 ###### 23
-So the LORD left those nations, not driving them out quickly, and he did not give them into the hand of Joshua. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+So the LORD left those nations, not driving them out quickly, and he did not give them into the hand of Joshua.

 ***